Nopeify/Discord-Login/README.md

 # Discord-Login
 Simple Larvel auth for Discord.
 You're welcome.

-Checks to see if the user exists or not.
++ Checks to see if the user exists or not.
++ IF exists, login the user.
++ If NOT - make user account using Discord api's callback json stuff.

 Console
 ```php